 The World in a Welsh Cake

-Can you design and build a raft using only natural materials found at the Garden that will carry a grape down the 200 metre Rill and save it from being juiced?
-This practical and fun workshop will enable pupils to test their designs.
-Available all year round
+Design and build a raft using only natural materials found at the Garden that will carry a grape down the 200 metre Rill and save it from being juiced.
+This practical and fun workshop will enable pupils to work together to make and test their designs.

 Christmas Cake Food Miles

-How far has your Christmas cake travelled?
-Take a look at a Christmas shopping basket and find out how far your Christmas food ingredients have travelled.
+Find out how far your Christmas food ingredients have travelled.
 Discover their origins and connections with plants from all over the world.
-Think about the environmental impact of food miles, the options for fair trading by taking part in activities and games.
-Available November – December
+Think about the environmental impact of food miles and the options for fair trading by taking part in activities and games.

 End of year Summer Trip

 Celebrate summer with your year group or whole school.
-We can help you plan a fun day at the Garden including a trip on our famous recycled chip fat powered land train.
+We can help you plan a fun day at the Garden including ‘Back to Nature’ and team building activities.

-We are able to provide programmes to meet your needs.
-For more information or to speak to a teacher ring the Education Office on 01558 667154 or e-mail firstname.lastname@example.org
+We are able to adapt and develop programmes to meet your needs.
+For more information or to speak to a teacher ring the Education Officer on 01558 667154 or e-mail firstname.lastname@example.org